-The final two boxes on the right of the page show:
+The final three boxes on the right of the page show:

 - The practice's deprivation decile using a 'heat' scale, with more deprived practices shown towards the left (red) end of the scale, and less deprived ones towards the right (green) end (IMD2019; population weighted from LSOA IMD scores), - Where possible, an estimate of the ethnic mix of the practice population.
-This is a population weighted average, derived from the 2011 Census (applied to 2015 populations).
-Please note that due to the age of the data, this is only a rough indication and the data is not made available for downloading.
+This is a population weighted average, derived from the 2021 Census (applied to 2023 populations). - Where possible, the practice's latest rating, as published by the Care Quality Commission (CQC).
+The rating is presented using a 'heat' scale, with practices rated 'Inadequate' shown towards the left (red) end of the scale, and those rated 'Outstanding' towards the right (green) end.
+Full inspection reports can be accessed from the links provided.